 |Distribution Method||Browser hijackers use methods such as software bundling to seamlessly get installed on a computer along with some other software.|

 Remove 5 Billionth Search Scam

-If you have a Windows virus, continue with the guide below.
+If you have an Android virus, continue with the guide below.

 If you have a Mac virus, please use our How to remove Ads on Mac guide.